News & Updates

 “Soul of the Rice Fields”

 Rice, the main staple of the Vietnamese diet, grows in a water paddy.
 The original water puppet festivals were literally held inside a rice paddy, with a pagoda built on top to hide the puppeteers who stand in the waist-deep water.
 The water acts as the stage for the puppets, and as a symbolic link to the rice harvest.
 In fact water puppetry has often been called the “Soul of the Rice Fields."
 The water also hides the puppet strings and puppeteer movements, improves the musical and vocal acoustics, and provides a shimmering lighting effect.
 A traditional Vietnamese orchestra provides background music accompaniment.
-The instrumentation includes vocals, drums, wooden bells, Ancientcymbals, horns, gongs, and bamboo flutes.
+The instrumentation includes vocals, drums, wooden bells, cymbals, horns, gongs, and bamboo flutes.
 The bamboo flute's clear, simple notes may accompany royalty while the drums and cymbals may loudly announce a fire-breathing dragon's entrance.
 The puppets enter from either side of the stage, or emerge from the murky depths of the water.

 The theme of the skits is rural and has a strong reference to Vietnamese folklore.
 It tells of day-to-day living in rural Vietnam and Vietnamese folk tales that are told by grandparents to their grandchildren.
 Stories of the harvest, of fishing and of festivals are highlighted.
 Legends and national history are also told through short skits.
 Many of the skits, especially those involving the tales of day-to-day living, often have a humorous twist.